The photos on this page are what typical street trees look like. They are between the sidewalk and the road in front of a property.

 For many years the City maintained street trees on behalf of property owners.
 In 2010 due to significant budget and staffing cuts, the responsibility for maintaining street trees returned to property owners.

 While the financial responsibility has returned to the property owner, it is still in the City's interest to ensure that the trees are cared for properly.
 The tree permit is the mechanism through which we meet our interest to maintain a healthy community of trees and uphold the City's Tree Preservation Ordinance(FMC 18.215).

 About the Program

-The Fremont City Council authorized $100,000 for the 50-50 Street Tree Program in order to partner with Fremont property owners to help pay for some of the costs of street tree removal and replacement.
-The program addresses the need to remove and replace dead, dying or hazardous street trees.
+The Fremont City Council authorized $100,000 for the 50-50 Street Tree Program in order to partner with Fremont property owners to help pay for some of the costs of street tree pruning, removal and replacement.

 What it Covers